Estate planning – too important to put on hold

 This guide will help you prepare effective plans that will help ensure you control what happens to your estate.

-Think about what arranging your estate planning now achieves:
+Think what can be achieved by arranging your estate planning now:

 - You decide on the choice of beneficiaries If you do not set out in a will whom you wish to benefit from your estate, then the state will do it for you.
 The results are not always what you would expect and can create unnecessary tax liabilities.

 - You decide what goes to whom You might want to leave a particular item to a particular person.
 Without estate planning, those wishes may not become reality.

 - You decide the structure Leave it to the state to distribute your wealth and normally anyone aged 18 or over will receive their inheritance outright.
 In some families, that will not be an issue, but in others placing some constraints on how an inheritance is handled could be essential.

 With estate planning in place, you will have addressed these important issues rather than left them on permanent hold.
 However, like all other aspects of financial planning, your estate planning will need regular review.

 Failure to prepare a will means your estate will fall under the rules of intestacy.
 This default can produce some surprising – and unwelcome – results, as explained below.

 Your will needs to be kept up to date.
 Something that was prepared a decade ago may still be largely relevant, but across such a long period of time your situation and your family’s circumstances will probably have changed.
 Tax legislation has certainly done so.
 Remember too that marriage will normally result in the automatic revocation of an existing will.
 Divorce does not have the same effect, but it does treat the former spouse or partner as having died before the will takes effect.